Enforcement of Immigration Laws in the United States

 - The National Visa Center: Upon approval of the immigration petition, the National Visa Center processes the documents and collects the appropriate fees for the U.S. embassies and consulates.

-- State Department: Manages U.S. visa and passport policies and procedures.
+- The U.S. State Department: The State Department manages U.S. visa and passport policies and procedures.

 Although immigration is a federal issue, state and local law enforcement agencies have the authority to respond to perceived violations of federal immigration laws.
 State and local police may investigate, detain or arrest individuals who have violated federal immigration laws, and do not need authorization from a federal agency to do so.

 Controversies have arisen since 2010, when Arizona passed laws making it a misdemeanor to be in the state without proper documentation.
 The law also required that police officers attempt to determine an individual’s immigration status during lawful contact of any kind.
 Most provisions of the Arizona law were held to unconstitutional pursuant to a U.S. Supreme Court ruling in 2012.